InpharmD/bootstrap-tag/README.md

-# Copied from gammasoft to our own repo to make it work incase if gammasoft deletes it
+# Copied from gammasoft to our own repo to make it work incase  gammasoft deletes it
 # Tags for Twitter Bootstrap 2.x

 bootstrap-tag is a javascript plugin that makes it easy to create simple, beautiful tag inputs with the help of [Twitter Bootstrap](http://twitter.github.com/bootstrap/).